tooobening/campground-exploration/README.md

 - [turf.js](https://turfjs.org/) - A JavaScript library for spatial analysis.
 It includes traditional spatial operations, helper functions for creating GeoJSON data, and data classification and statistics tools.

 ## About the project
+# Introduction

+A web tool for planning a two-day trip is an interactive map with UI/UX design.
+It including all the populated places, national parks and national forests in the Western U.S (9 states in total), with ability to navigate to Google Maps.
+This map render a variety of layers: national parks, national forest, populated places and points of interest (POI).
+Users are allowed to get optimized routes after setting the original place and the destination, and the result also show all the POIs surrounding these routes within 100-mile buffer zone.
 - **navigate**
   Users firstly input the desired cities/natural areas for each day.
 The map then help draw a connecting route with optimization navigation API from @Mapbox
 - **overlayed data in the buffered zone**